 If a transmitter is proposing to include an allowance for working capital in its rate base, it must support this with a lead/lag analysis.
 A lead/lag study analysis for two time periods is required; namely:

-The time between the date customers receive service and the date that the customers’ payments are available to the transmitter (the lag)
+The time between the date customers receive service and the date that the customers’ payments are available to the transmitter (the lag).

-The time between the date when the transmitter receives goods and services from its suppliers and vendors and the date that it pays for them (the lead)
+The time between the date when the transmitter receives goods and services from its suppliers and vendors and the date that it pays for them (the lead).

 Leads and lags are measured in days and are generally dollar- weighted.
 The dollar-weighted net lag (i.e. lag minus lead) days is then divided by 365 (366 in a leap year) and then multiplied by the annual test year cash expenses to determine the amount of working capital required for operations.
 This amount is included in the applicant’s rate base determination.